jelmnainen/folkvillage/README.md

-folkvillage
+Folk Village
 ===========

-Programming demo for HU
+Programming demo for University of Helsinki CS department

+A turn-based game which will feature a fantasy village.
+The player will guide their village through various events bringing either blessings or calamities.

 ====

-also a noobie git challenge!

-The pull challenge